edibblepdx/booklist/README.md

   > There exists a new and updated second edition.
 - :star: __Confucianism: A Very Short Introduction__; _Daniel K. Gardner_
   > Part of the "Very Short Introductions" series (124 pages).
 I bought this while reading Kingdom, where the comparison of
   > Legalism and Confucianism is an existing theme.
-In it, Daniel K. Gardner explores classical Confucianism, Mencius and Xunzi schools of confuciansim,
+In it, Daniel K. Gardner explores classical Confucianism, Mencius and Xunzi schools of Confuciansim,
   > and Neo Confucianism, ending with Confucianism in practice leading into the 20th and 21st centuries.
 - __Introduction to Mathematical Analysis I__; _B.
 Lafferiere, G. Lafferiere, Nguyen Mau Nam_
   > G. Lafferiere and Nguyen Mau Nam were two of my professors whom I deeply respect.